 Bali Accommodation could be anything from a private villa to a 5 star resort to a bungalow in the rice fields.
 It really has some of the most diverse accommodation options available.
-We have stayed in a bit of everything, from $20 a night hotels (surprisingly clean, well located and felt secure) to 5 star sprawling resorts to boutique hotels and villas to huts across from the beach, and 4 star hotels with everything you could need.
-So we created this guide to help you find and book the best accommodation for your Bali holiday.
+We have stayed in a bit of everything, from huts on the beach to boutique hotels and villas to 5 star sprawling resorts and everything in between.
+So we created this guide to help you find and book the best Bali accommodation for your Bali holiday.

 What Area To Stay In Bali?

 There are many areas in Bali to stay, and they can be very different to each other.
 They all have their pro’s and con’s depending on what you are wanting to get out of your Bali holiday.

 Kuta, Legian & Seminyak